Vicki Anderson (psychologist): Biography

-Anderson was born in Melbourne, Australia to parents John and Sylvia Biviano, and completed her high school education at Sacred Heart College in Geelong before a BA (Hons), MA (Clin Neuropsych) and PhD at the University of Melbourne.
+Anderson was born in Melbourne, Australia to parents John and Sylvia Biviano, and completed her high school education at Sacred Heart College, Geelong before undertaking a BA (Hons), MA (Clin Neuropsych) and PhD at the University of Melbourne.
 She worked at the Royal Children's Hospital in Melbourne as a clinician, working with brain injured children.
 After several years Anderson began a lectureship at the University of Melbourne, teaching 'Development of the Thinking Child,' 'Principles of Psychological Assessment,' and 'Child Neuropsychological Disorders.'
-In 2002 she was appointed Professor and Director of Psychology at the Royal Children's Hospital.
+In 2002, she was appointed Professor and Director of Psychology at the Royal Children's Hospital.

 Research focus

 Anderson's research include developmental and acquired disorders of childhood that affect the central nervous system including the long-term consequences of traumatic brain injury to the developing brain.
 Anderson has carried out longitudinal studies identifying neurocognitive and social deficits which develop and persist long after childhood injuries.
 The Australian Centre for Child Neuropsychological Studies diagnoses and treats these impairments.
 Additional ongoing research aims to understand the neuropsychological implications of cleft and craniofacial disorders, as well as investigating the impact of childhood multiple sclerosis and demyelination on family, social and academic functioning.